csswizardry/harry.is/_posts/2020-09-28-s-works-tarmac-sl7.md

 this light before, let alone owned one.
 It’s pretty unusual.
 In a good way.

-The stiffness of both the frame and the wheels mean that the bike is very honest and true to power transfer, and every bit of drive that leaves the legs makes its way dutifully to the back wheel.
+The stiffness of both the frame and the wheels mean that the bike is very honest and faithful to power transfer, and every bit of drive that leaves the legs makes its way dutifully to the back wheel.
 This makes for an incredibly fast and powerful ride, which is exactly my style.

 <figure>